abhijeetGithu/HomeHaven--home-rental-application/README.md

 ﻿# HomeHaven--home-rental-application

-Dream Nest is a full-stack home rentals application designed to connect hosts and travelers.
+HomeHaven is a full-stack home rentals application designed to connect hosts and travelers.
 Whether you are looking for a cozy place to stay or want to become a host, Dream Nest makes it seamless and easy.
 The application focuses on providing trust, convenience, and simplicity through a modern user interface.

 ## Screenshots